GeoDS/COVID19USFlows/README.md

 visitor\_flows - Estimated number of visitors between the two geographic units (from geoid\_o to geoid\_d).
 Type: float.
 pop\_flows - Estimated population flows between the two geographic units (from geoid\_o to geoid\_d), inferred from visitor\_flows.
 Type: float.

+#### Weekly Country Flow Data (folder: weekly_country_flows)
+We provide a new dataset that contains flows from other countries to U.S.
+geoid\_o - Two-letter country codes of the origin country.
+Type: string.
+geoid\_d - Unique identifier of the destination geographic unit in the United States (census tract, county, and state).
+Type: string.
+lat\_d - Latitude of the geometric centroid of the destination unit.
+Type: float.
+lng\_d - Longitude of the geometric centroid of the destination unit.
+Type: float.
+visitor\_flows - Estimated number of visitors detected by SafeGraph between the two geographic units (from geoid\_o to geoid\_d).
+Type: float.
+date\_range - Date range of the records.
+Type: string.

 <!-- LICENSE -->
 ## License